The Joint Commission and Infection Control Compliance: Confusion or Confidence?

 - ASTRA can disinfect up to two probes at once

-- Total reprocessing time is 9 to 13 minutes, depending on the type of probe and disinfectant used
+- Total reprocessing time is 10 to 15 minutes, depending on the type of probe, disinfectant used and water pressure

 - System does not force into sleep mode during or after the reprocessing cycle, so staff do not need to monitor the process or be there to remove probe immediately